apify/apify-docs/sources/academy/webscraping/switching_to_typescript/using_types_continued.md

 ![Error adding a new property to the object](./images/object-type-error.png)

 So what's the problem?
-The problem is that we didn't tell TypeScript that the `course` object can have a property called `learningBasicTypes` of a boolean type in the variable's initial state, which is what TypeScript's inference is based off of.
+The problem is that we didn't tell TypeScript that the `course` object can have a property called `learningBasicTypes` of a boolean type in the variable's initial state, which is what TypeScript's inference is based on.
 Because of this, we have to write our own custom object type.

 Just as we did before when assigning types like `number` and `string` to variables, we'll annotate the variable's type with a colon (`:`) followed by the type.
 However, instead of using a basic type name such as `boolean` or `number`, we'll put a custom object type there instead.